steven-isbell/apollo-split-client/README.md

+# This is a Work In Progress (WIP)

 # apollo-split-client

-A simple TypeScript client implementation to make http and subscriptions work with ApolloProvider.
+A zero config TypeScript client implementation to make http and subscriptions work with ApolloProvider.

-# This is a Work In Progress (WIP)

 # Usage

-`apollo-split-client` is a class with a `client` property that exposes an ApolloProvider client. `apollo-split-client` accepts two arguments, an `httpUri` which is the path for your graphql instance, and a `wsUri` which is the path for your WebSocket instance.
+`apollo-split-client` is a class with a `client` property that exposes a configured ApolloProvider client. `apollo-split-client` accepts two arguments, an `httpUri` which is the path for your graphql instance, and a `wsUri` which is the path for your WebSocket instance.

 ### React

 ```javascript
 // In App.js
 import React, { Component } from 'react';